Modified Filon-Clenshaw-Curtis rules for oscillatory integrals with a nonlinear oscillator: No stationary points

-A few words about the complexity of the algorithm is necessary.
-The $N$-point FCC rule can be stably implemented with $\mathcal{O}(N\ln N)$ flops~\cite{dom11}.
-The Lagrange interpolation can also be performed stably by an improved formula, the so-called the ``first form of the barycentric interpolation formula'' (see~\cite{rut90,ber04,hig04}); the cost of evaluation of the formula at any point is $\mathcal{O}(N^2)$, so evaluation of all the values $\widetilde{Q}\widetilde{F}(t_{j,N})$, for $j=0,\ldots,N$, requires $\mathcal{O}(N^3)$ flops.
-Since this cost should be paid for each panel, and there exist $M$ panels indeed, Algorithm~I requires $\mathcal{O}\left(MN(N^2+\ln N)\right)$ flops.
+\begin{remark} Note that $C'$ in the error bound~\eqref{eq:err1} may grows by $N$.
+Thus, the recommended strategy in Algorithm~I is to keep $N$ fixed at a moderate value and increase $M$ until the required accuracy is achieved.
+This can in addition suppress the Runge effect as discussed above. \end{remark}

-In order to enhance the accuracy of the method, one may increase $M$ while $N$ is kept fixed at a moderate value.
-Thus, the cost of the algorithm may be rather high.
-In Section~\ref{sec:comp}, we show by some numerical experiments that a better strategy is to increase $N$ instead, while $M$ is fixed at a moderate value.
+A few words about the complexity of the algorithm is also necessary.
+The (${N+1}$)-point FCC rule can be stably implemented with $\mathcal{O}(N\ln N)$ flops~\cite{dom11}.
+The Lagrange interpolation can also be performed stably by an improved formula, the so-called the ``first form of the barycentric interpolation formula'' (see~\cite{rut90,ber04,hig04}); evaluation of the formula at any point costs at $\mathcal{O}(N^2)$, so evaluation of all the values ${\widetilde{Q}\widetilde{F}(t_{j,N})}$, ${j=0,\ldots,N}$, requires $\mathcal{O}(N^3)$ flops.
+Since this cost should be paid for each panel, and there exist $M$ panels indeed, Algorithm~I requires ${\mathcal{O}\left(MN(N^2+\ln N)\right)}$ flops.

-\subsection{Numerical experiments}
+\subsubsection{Numerical experiments}